 Dave Brownell wrote the story and I provided photographs for the featured story in Automobile Quarterly, Vol.36, No.3.

-A major museum show is in the works for 2016, the 20th anniversary of the auction.
+A major museum show is in the works for 2017.

 Now available a rich collection of many never before seen photographs with a revised text by Dave Brownell.